balaji-venkatesh/ba-turing/README.md

 A better Turing editor, built on Electron.js and node.js.
+Written by [Balaji Venkatesh](https://balajiv.ca)

 ![Screenshot of ba-turing](screenshot.jpg)